sci-comp/Sky3D/README.md

-# Time Of Day
+# Sky3D

 A dynamic day/night cycle addon for Godot Engine 4, written in GDScript.

 ![image](https://github.com/TokisanGames/Sky3D/blob/main/screenshots/Screenshot0.jpg)

 ## Features

-* Supports Godot 4.3, may work with other versions
+* Supports Godot 4.3.
+May work with other versions
 * Auto rotating sun, moon, and stars
 * Dynamic clouds
-* Fog and cloud color responds to the sun and moon
+* Fog and cloud color respond to the sun and moon

 ## Installation

 * Clone or download the repository.
 * Create a directory in your project called addons.
 * Copy `addons/sky_3d` into your project `addons` directory.